History of Cole Younger in Timeline

 July 10, 1901: Cole and Jim Younger Paroled

-On July 10, 1901, Cole and Jim Younger were paroled from prison with the help of the prison warden.
+On July 10, 1901, Cole Younger and his brother Jim were granted parole with the assistance of the prison warden.

 October 19, 1902: Jim Younger's Suicide

-On October 19, 1902, Jim Younger committed suicide in a hotel room in St. Paul, Minnesota.
+On October 19, 1902, Jim Younger committed suicide in a hotel room located in St. Paul, Minnesota.

-In 1903, Cole Younger lectured and toured the south with Frank James in a wild west show, "The Cole Younger and Frank James Wild West Company".
+In 1903, Cole Younger lectured and toured the South with Frank James in "The Cole Younger and Frank James Wild West Company".

 August 1913: Cole Younger Baptized